cardinalblue/slides-workshop-innofest-s25a-mcp/sections/02-demonstrations.md

   <li>We took a snapshot of the PicCollage content database</li>
   <li>With the help from Claude + PostgreSQL MCP Server, people can figure out what's in the content database and answer many questions they have towards the current content we have.
     <ul>
-      <li>Claude knows how to use it, so even for members not from engineering function can use it</li>
+      <li>Claude knows how to use it, so even members not from the engineering function can use it</li>
     </ul>
   </li>
   <li>